 The Modern Photojournalist

 The good news is that you can still be a photojournalist even if it’s not like the old days.
-If you want to do the job well, you need to be able to do more than take photos.
+If you want to do the job well, you need to do more than take photos.
 Writing is an important skill for a photojournalist these days.

 What Is Documentary Photography